 1. Mixing the two components

-The silicone mixture expands to times of its initial volume and bubbles rise to the surface.
+The silicone mixture expands to 3 to 4 times of its initial volume and bubbles rise to

 Contact with certain materials can inhibit the crosslinking.
 See list below:

 · natural rubbers vulcanised with sulphur

 · RTV 2 silicone elastomers catalysed with metal salts, e.g. tin-compounds

 · PVC stabilised with tin salts and additives

 In case of doubts, it is recommended to test the substrate by applying a small quantity

 of the mixed silicone on a restricted area.

 The SILBIONE RTV 4410 1:1, 4410 QC Trans, 4411 A & B are two component

 silicone elastomers that crosslink at room temperature by polyaddition reaction.
 The